Reyyadav/SQL_PROJECT_AtliQ_Sales_Analytics/README.md

 ### - Top Markets

+The objective of the project is to develop SQL queries that analyze transactional data to identify the top customers, products, and markets for a given business.
+This involves writing queries to calculate relevant metrics such as total purchase value, sales volume, and market share, and ranking customers, products, and markets accordingly.
+Additionally, stored procedures and views are created to encapsulate the query logic and provide a simplified interface for accessing the results.
+The project aims to derive insights that inform strategic decision-making and improve business performance.

 ###  Problem Statement and Pre-Invoice Discount Report

 ### -- Include pre-invoice deductions in Croma detailed report